ve7mjc/sigint-radio-channel-node/README.md

 ### Remote / Embedded Development

-In the case of aediting a codebase that is mounted remotely (ie. sshfs, etc) and you desire IDE type hinting or code completion - it is recommended to create a local Python VENV environment for the purpose of code completion, etc.
+In the case of editing a codebase that is mounted remotely (ie. sshfs, etc) and you desire IDE type hinting or code completion - it is recommended to create a local Python VENV environment for the purpose of code completion, etc.

 ```
 cd {this-project-dir}